Natural history of Africa: Flora

 The vegetation of Africa follows very closely the distribution of heat and moisture.
 The northern and southern temperate zones have a flora distinct from that of the continent generally, which is tropical.
 In the countries bordering the Mediterranean, there are groves of orange and olive trees, evergreen oaks, cork trees and pines, intermixed with cypresses, myrtles, arbutus and fragrant tree-heaths.

-South of the Atlas Range the conditions alter.
+South of the Atlas Mountains, the conditions alter.
 The zones of minimum rainfall have a very scanty flora, consisting of plants adapted to resist the great dryness.
 Characteristic of the Sahara is the date palm, which flourishes where other vegetation can scarcely maintain existence, while in the semidesert regions the acacia, from which gum arabic is obtained, is abundant.

 The more humid regions have a richer vegetation; dense forest where the rainfall is greatest and variations of temperature least, conditions found chiefly on the tropical coasts, and in the west African equatorial basin with its extension towards the upper Nile; and savanna interspersed with trees on the greater part of the plateaus, passing as the desert regions are approached into a scrub vegetation consisting of thorny acacias, etc. Forests also occur on the humid slopes of mountain ranges up to a certain elevation.
-In the coast regions the typical tree is the mangrove, which flourishes wherever the soil is of a swamp character.
+In the coast regions, the typical tree is the mangrove, which flourishes wherever the soil is of a swamp character.